adrianfaciu/adrianfaciu.dev/content/pages/about.md

 - Angular state management (2 days) @ internal Visma workshop
 - Angular Workshop (3 days) @ internal Visma workshop

-I have many hobbies like hiking, running, playing board/video games, taking photos and so on.
-It's like each month I find a new one :)
+I have a variety of hobbies like hiking, running, playing board and video games, and taking photos.
+Every month, I discover a new one!